 How do I get Google Workspace for Education for my school?

 Complete the sign up form for your school.
 Verify you own the domain.
 Approval can take a few days, please be patient.Tutorial

 Step 2 - Create users and define structure

 Decide on an organizational structure for applying settings and policies and upload a csv file of users.Tutorial

 Choose which users have access to which services and easily apply settings to keep them safe and secure.Tutorial

 Step 4 - Provide training

 Learning never stops.
-Explore free technology training and resources for educators in the Google for Education Teacher Center.
+Explore technology training and resources for educators in the Google for Education Teacher Center.